Virtual water: Water footprint

 The water footprint shows the link between consumer goods or a consumption pattern and water use and pollution.
 Virtual water trade and water footprint can be seen as part of a bigger story: the globalization of water.

 For instance, it takes 1,340 cubic meters of water (based on the world average) to produce one tonne of wheat.
 The precise volume can be more or less depending on climatic conditions and agricultural practice.
 Hoekstra has defined the virtual-water content of a product (a commodity, good or service) as "the volume of freshwater used to produce the product, measured at the place where the product was actually produced".
 It refers to the sum of the water use in the various steps of the production chain.

 Embodied energy

 Some researchers have attempted to use the methods of energy analysis, which aim to produce embodied energy estimates, to derive virtual, or embodied water estimates.

 Virtual water content of selected products

 The following table shows the average virtual water content of some selected products for a number of selected countries (m3/ton):

 Limitations

-The virtual water or the water footprint concepts have faced lot of criticism.
-Some valid, others asking the indicators to be everything.
+The virtual water or the water footprint concepts have faced some criticism.
 Australia's National Water Commission considers that the measurement of virtual water has little practical value in decision making regarding the best allocation of scarce water resources.

 Other limitations more specific to the MENA (the Middle East & North Africa) region include the fact that importing food could pose the risk of further political dependence.
 The notion of "self-sufficiency" has always been the pride of the MENA region.